nbinding/forever-header/README.md

 To run the tool locally:

-1. Clone this repository
+1. Clone this repository:

    git clone https://github.com/nbinding/forever-header.git

-3. Navigate to the project directory:
+2. Navigate to the project directory:

    cd forever-header

-3. Open index.html in your preferred web browser.
+3. Open `index.html` in your preferred web browser.

 ## **Built With**